bruchh/co-creating/toolkit/docs/doing-participatory-research/roadblocks-and-how-to-tackle-them.md

-# Roadblocks and how to tackle them
+# Roadblocks and How to Tackle Them

 Running a participatory research process with young people and city staff as co-researchers offers many opportunities, but it also brings unique challenges.
 Slow progress and limits to the engagement of your co-researchers can particularly challenge your project, especially if they are not addressed.